openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

   5. The CVR with CSP labels and annotations will be replaced by CSPI labels and annotations.

-  6. New CVC CR for the volume will be created with the CV details.
+  6. Clean up old SPC and csp after successfull creation of CSPC and cspi objects.

+For migrating non-csi volumes to csi volumes following changes are proposed:

-  7. New StorageClass with CSPC will be created and this will replace the old strageclass in the PVC of CStorVolume.
+  1. New StorageClass with CSPC will be created and this will replace the old strageclass in the PVC of CStorVolume.

-  8. Clean up old SPC and csp after successfull creation of CSPC and cspi objects.
+  2. Set the PV to `Retain` reclaim policy to prevent deletion of OpenEBS resources.

+  3. Recreate old PV with csi spec translation.

+  4. Recreate old PVC with updated csi spec PV and StorageClass.

+  5. Create CVC CR for the volume with the CV details.

+  6. Update ownerreferences of CV, service with CVC and CVRs with CV.

 ### High Level Design